RedVoxInc/redvox-examples/docs/source/01_accelerometer_from_report.md

 # Load data window from report
 dw = DataWindow.deserialize(input_dir)

+# Loop to extract Accelerometer data from all stations
 for station in dw.stations():
     # Check that there is accelerometer data in the first place
     if station.has_accelerometer_data():